Minimum Monotone Spanning Trees: Basic Definitions

-A \emph{minimum \D-monotone spanning tree} of~$S$ is a \D-monotone spanning tree of~$S$ of minimum length among all \D-monotone spanning trees of~$S$; we call $\MMST(S,\D)$ the problem of computing such a tree.
-For a positive integer~$k$, we say that a spanning tree~$T$ of~$S$ is \emph{$k$-directional monotone} if there exists a set~\D of~$k$ directions such that $T$ is \D-monotone.
-A \emph{minimum $k$-directional monotone spanning tree} of~$S$ is a $k$-directional monotone spanning tree of~$S$ of minimum length among all $k$-directional monotone spanning trees of~$S$; we call $\MMST(S,k)$ the problem of computing such a tree.
-To solve this problem, it turns out that it is sufficient to consider only sets \D of directions such that $S$ is in \emph{\D-general position}, i.e., $S$ is in $d$-general position for every $d \in \D$.
+Let $S$ be a finite set of points and let~$\cal D$ be a finite set of directions such that no two of them are opposite.
+A spanning tree $T$ of $S$ is \emph{${\cal D}$-monotone} if for every pair of vertices $\{u,v\}$ of $T$, there exists a direction $d \in {\cal D}$ for which the unique geometric path from $u$ to $v$ in $T$ is $d$-monotone (which requires, in particular, that the subset of points on the path from $u$ to $v$ is in $d$-general position).
+A \emph{minimum $\mathcal D$-monotone spanning tree} of~$S$ is a $\mathcal D$-monotone spanning tree of~$S$ of minimum length among all $\mathcal D$-monotone spanning trees of~$S$; we denote by $\MMST(S,\mathcal{D})$ the problem of computing such a tree.
+For a positive integer~$k$, we say that a spanning tree~$T$ of~$S$ is \emph{$k$-directional monotone} if there exists a set~$\cal D$ of~$k$ directions such that $T$ is $\cal D$-monotone.
+A \emph{minimum $k$-directional monotone spanning tree} of~$S$ is a $k$-directional monotone spanning tree of~$S$ of minimum length among all $k$-directional monotone spanning trees of~$S$; we denote by $\MMST(S,k)$ the problem of computing such a tree.
+To solve this problem, it turns out that it is sufficient to consider only sets ${\cal D}$ of directions such that $S$ is in \emph{${\cal D}$-general position}, i.e., $S$ is in $d$-general position for every $d \in \mathcal{D}$.